ZaBy10/Job_Board_API/README.md

-# Job Board API Using FasTAPI
+# Job Board API Using FastAPI